damian23415/ExpenseTrackPro/Readme.md

 ## Current status of work

+I'm currently working on the main apperance of the application and adding further capabilities on the server side.

+## Work status history

-I'm currently in the process of preparing an authorization mechanizm based on IdentityDbContext with jwtToken.
+- I'm currently in the process of preparing an authorization mechanizm based on IdentityDbContext with jwtToken.
 Due to previous experience, the server part of the application was completed quite quickly.
 I am currently learning and refining individual elements of the application in React.js